evbots/dex-protocols/README.md

 # Protocols for Decentralized Exchange
-These are protocols for exchanging a wide variety of cryptographic assets on a blockchain.
+This is a list of protocols for peer-to-peer exchange of cryptographic assets without a central entity.
 The architecture of these protocols can be quite different from one another.
-In some cases, protocols are built as smart contracts that anyone can use.
-In other cases, they are closed protocols, but still implemented as smart contracts that are publicly verifiable.
-Other protocols have chosen to create their own blockchain in order to build a protocol for exchange.
+In some cases, they are built as smart contracts that anyone can use.
+In other cases, they are closed, but still implemented as smart contracts that are publicly verifiable.
+Other projects have chosen to create their own blockchain in order to build a protocol for exchange.

 For our purposes, DEX is short for Decentralized Exchange.